 Most people in this country drink alcohol.
-According to the most recent statistics, 28.9 million people say they drank alcohol in the previous week, which is about 58 percent of the population (i).
-For many, having a drink with friends or family is an enjoyable way to sociallise or wind down after a busy day.
+According to the most recent statistics, 29.2 million adults aged 16 years and older say they drank alcohol in the previous week (i).
+For many, having a drink with friends or family is an enjoyable way to socialise or wind down after a busy day.
 However, while moderate alcohol consumption is considered safe, drinking too much may be harmful, especially where health is concerned.

 One of the problems with alcohol is that – like many other drugs – it is physically and psychologically addictive.
-According to the NHS, around nine percent of men and three percent of women in the UK show signs of alcohol dependence or addiction (alcoholism).
+According to Alcohol Change in England there are an estimated 586,780 dependent drinkers, of whom 82 per cent are not getting any treatment (ii).
 You may even be one of them if drinking is an important – possibly the most important – thing in your life, even if you don’t drink excessively every night.

 In fact there are varying degrees of alcohol dependence.
 And even if you simply feel the need to have a drink every evening to unwind or you drink when you’re in social situations because you can’t relax or enjoy yourself without it, you may already be drinking enough for your health to be affected.